archiewood/wedding-website/travel.md

 ### By Train 🚄

 You can get closer to the venue by train, but it may involve more travel time for UK guests.
-For non-European residents, this may be preferrable to changing to another plane in Paris.
+For non-European residents, this may be preferable to changing to another plane in Paris.

 _Please note, train stations are NOT walking distance from venue, and there is limited public transport._